chapel-lang/chapel/doc/rst/language/spec/modules.rst

 keyword.
 This new name will be usable from the scope of the use in place of the old name.
 This new name does not affect uses or imports of that module from other contexts.

+The ``as`` keyword can also be used to disable references to the module name while still allowing references to the symbols within the module.
+This is accomplished by providing ``_`` as the new name for the module.
+When a module is renamed to ``_``, symbols within it will only be accessible without a module name prefix - no prefix will be useable to reference the symbol.
+For example, if a module A uses a module B in this manner and B defines a symbol bSymbol, A can contain references to ``bSymbol``, but cannot contain references to ``B.bSymbol`` or ``_.bSymbol``.

 Use statements may be explicitly declared ``public`` or ``private``.
 By default, uses are ``private``.
 Making a use ``public`` causes its